pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 cataloguing books to such a high point that a great library becomes in effect a running index, constantly brought up to date, of the world's knowledge.
-But as the demands&nbsp;{%- include pagebreak.html canvas=318 -%}&nbsp;of scholarship increase beyond the powers of any library to supply them, the logical unit for the next stage in organization becomes the interlibrary system.
+But as the demands {% include pagebreak.html canvas=318 %} of scholarship increase beyond the powers of any library to supply them, the logical unit for the next stage in organization becomes the interlibrary system.